 For further assistance, contact Ed Teague, Theater Arts subject librarian.

-The database listing library holdings (predominately books) is usually called a catalog.
+A database that accesses library holdings (predominately books) is usually called a catalog.
 The UO Library catalog comes in two flavors:

 - UO Local Catalog accesses books and other cataloged materials owned by the UO Libraries

 - UO WorldCat.
-This database includes library holdings from around the world.
+This database includes library holdings from around the world including UO, whose holdings appear first in searches.
 Note: The UO WorldCat database also includes articles and other kinds of materials.
-Searches can be restricted to type of material, date, scope, etc. Can also narrow by UO Library, Summit Libraries, or Worldwide Libraries.
+Searches can be restricted to type of material, date, scope, etc. One can also narrow by UO Library, Summit Libraries, or Worldwide Libraries.

 Consult the New additions to the UO Libraries to find out monthly what the library has recently acquired.